kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### floppy

-A `floppy` disk will expose the volume as a floppy drive to the vm.
+A `floppy` disk will expose the volume as a floppy drive to the VM.

-A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `floppy` device to the vm:
+A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `floppy` device to the VM:

 ```text
 metadata: